 |Additional Charges||$20 return payment fee.|

 The eligibility requirements for LoanBuilder are among the lowest in the short-term lending market.
-In comparison to other lenders, LoanBuilder requirements are a little less stringent, as if designed specifically to undercut its competitors.
+Compared to other lenders, LoanBuilder’s requirements are a little less stringent, as if explicitly designed to undercut its competitors.

-There are some other providers that do not have a credit score minimum, which might be a factor for businesses that are just starting out.
+Some other providers do not have a credit score minimum, which might be a factor for businesses that are just starting out.
 However, most other online lenders require at least 12 months in business with a minimum of $50,000 – $100,000 in annual revenue to qualify.
-Aside from the criteria below, you will need to be located in one of 50 US states as well as Washington DC.
-Personal bankruptcy can also disqualify you from a loan with this product.
+Aside from the criteria below, you will need to be located in one of 50 US states and Washington DC.
+Please note that personal bankruptcy can also disqualify you from being eligible for a loan with LoanBuilder.

 You also need to have a UCC 1 filing, which is typically filed with the Secretary of State.
-This is standard and nothing to cause alarm.
-But it means that the lenders can go after your personal property if you fail to repay the loan.
-This is handled by Loanbuilder and you don’t have to do anything except file a loan application with them.
+It is a standard procedure, and nothing to cause alarm, but it means that the lenders can go after your personal property if you fail to repay the loan.
+All of this is handled by LoanBuilder and you don’t have to do anything except apply for a loan.